18 Nov 2019 - 05 Dec 2020

 BSA Advanced Certificate in Boarding Practice (School Support & Welfare) 2019-2020

-School matrons form a key part of the safeguarding and pastoral care framework within our schools however staff CPD opportunities seldom focus on the key areas to support their professional development.
-As part of a refocus of the training available through the BSA, we can now offer a standalone Professional Practice Certificate for school pastoral staff.
+Welfare and support staff, such as Matrons, Houseparents, House Deputies, Boarding Assistants and Boarding Tutors form a key part of the safeguarding and pastoral care framework within our schools however staff CPD opportunities seldom focus on the key areas to support their professional development.
+As part of a refocus of the training available through the BSA, we can now offer this Professional Practice Certificate for school pastoral staff.

 New Certificate Course: